preloader

 image

-Note that even if the test duration is 10 seconds you may receive more messages that the number of messages sent by the producer during those 10 seconds… 🤔 This is because Pub/Sub subscription that are mandatory for consuming messages have a minimum message retention policy of 10 minutes.
-Microcks is creating such subscription with the minimum of retention duration (10 minutes) and expiration delay (1 day).
-So depending on when you launch your test, you may reuse already created subscription that has accumulated messages before your test actually starts.
+Note that even if the test duration is 10 seconds, you may receive more messages than the number of messages sent by the producer during those 10 seconds… 🤔 This is because Pub/Sub subscriptions that are mandatory for consuming messages have a minimum message retention policy of 10 minutes.
+Microcks is creating such a subscription with the minimum of retention duration (10 minutes) and expiration delay (1 day).
+So, depending on when you launch your test, you may reuse an already created subscription that has accumulated messages before your test actually starts.

 Wrap-Up

-In this guide we have seen how Microcks can also be used to send mock messages on a Google Pub/Sub managed service connected to the Microcks instance.
-This helps speeding-up the development of application consuming these messages.
-We finally ended up demonstrating how Microcks can be used to detect any drifting issues between expected message format and the one effectively used by real-life producers.
+In this guide, we have seen how Microcks can also be used to send mock messages on a Google Pub/Sub managed service connected to the Microcks instance.
+This helps speed up the development of the application that consumes these messages.
+We finally ended up demonstrating how Microcks can be used to detect any drifting issues between the expected message format and the one effectively used by real-life producers.

 Still Didn’t Find Your Answer?